jmnakano-swt/GE-4120-ELECTIVE/Activity 2: Personal Branding/README.md

 The colors establish the emotional and visual mood of the brand, while the typography communicates its personality and makes the information easier to organize.

-The soft colors create the feeling of **femininity, romance, nature, and clean beauty**, while the maroon red adds depth, richness, and sophistication.
+The soft pink tones create the feeling of **femininity and romance**, while the olive green introduces nature and clean beauty.
+Ivory keeps the overall design light, warm, and elegant, while burgundy adds depth, richness, and sophistication.

 The typography adds elegance, modernity, readability, and personality.